Open-source hardware: Mechatronics

-Examples of open source medical equipment include open-source ventilators, the echostethoscope echOpen, and a wide range of prosthetic hands listed in the review study by Ten Kate et.al. (e.g. OpenBionics’ Prosthetic Hands).
+Examples of open source medical equipment include open-source ventilators, the echostethoscope echOpen (co-founded by Mehdi Benchoufi, Olivier de Fresnoye, Pierre Bourrier and Luc Jonveaux), and a wide range of prosthetic hands listed in the review study by Ten Kate et.al. (e.g. OpenBionics' Prosthetic Hands).

+Robotics

+Open source robotics combines open source hardware mechatronics with open source AI and control software.
+Due to the mixture of hardware and software it serves as a particularly active area for open source ideas to move between them.

 Other

 Examples of open-source hardware products can also be found to a lesser extent in construction (Wikihouse), textile (Kit Zéro Kilomètres), and firearms (3D printed firearm, Defense Distributed).

 Licenses

 Rather than creating a new license, some open-source hardware projects use existing, free and open-source software licenses.
 These licenses may not accord well with patent law.

 Later, several new licenses were proposed, designed to address issues specific to hardware design.
 In these licenses, many of the fundamental principles expressed in open-source software (OSS) licenses have been "ported" to their counterpart hardware projects.
 New hardware licenses are often explained as the "hardware equivalent" of a well-known OSS license, such as the GPL, LGPL, or BSD license.

 Despite superficial similarities to software licenses, most hardware licenses are fundamentally different: by nature, they typically rely more heavily on patent law than on copyright law, as many hardware designs are not copyrightable.
 Whereas a copyright license may control the distribution of the source code or design documents, a patent license may control the use and manufacturing of the physical device built from the design documents.
 This distinction is explicitly mentioned in the preamble of the TAPR Open Hardware License: